TGuard Connect Bot

 What does a Telegram group management bot do?

 It automates the routine work of running a group: greeting new members, filtering banned words and links, muting or banning on command, scheduling posts, and logging admin actions.
-Combot, GroupHelp, and Rose are the common ones.
-What none of them focus on is blocking coordinated bot accounts at the point they join.
+Combot, GroupHelp and Rose are the common ones.
+Where they stop is the account layer — a rule that reads messages cannot flag an account that has not posted yet.

-Do I need a separate bot for spam protection?
+Do I still need a separate bot for spam protection?

 Can I run TGuard alongside my existing management bot?